 The Academy provides access to several Title IV financial aid programs.
-Federal Direct Loans and Work-Study may be utilized by MSTCM degree-seeking students who qualify.
-DAOM program students are currently NOT eligible for Federal Financial Aid programs.
+Federal Direct Loans and Work-Study may be utilized by MSTCM and DAOM degree-seeking students who qualify.
 Eligibility for ACCHS SFA programs is based on completion of the FAFSA (Free Application for Federal Student Aid).
 A student must enroll at least half time to be eligible for Financial Aid at ACCHS.